Ensure availability and sustainable management of water and sanitation for all.

-Another aspect that is extremely relevant but little considered is the impact of sea-level rise on the fresh water availability in coastal areas.
+Another extremely relevant, yet little considered aspect is the impact of sea-level rise on the fresh water availability in coastal areas.
 Rising salty seawater infiltrates lower water tables in aquifers and renders the water less potable.
 All our water problems would disappear if we could simply tap our oceans.
-Some coastal farmers are trying to find crop strains that successfully grow in salinated fields, while engineers look for economical ways to desalinate ocean water.
+Some coastal farmers are trying to find crop strains that successfully grow in saline fields while engineers look for economical ways to desalinate ocean water.
 The traditional method of boiling doesn’t easily scale to meet global need.
 Research continues for new techniques.

 Until a major breakthrough in water treatment comes through, or a steady stream of tugboats floats massive ice cubes to the Earth’s middle, proper water and waste management will be crucial to meeting global demand.